Eurytides orabilis

-Eurytides orabilis is a species of butterfly in the family Papilionidae.
-It is native to the Americas.
+Eurytides orabilis is a species of butterfly in the family Papilionidae and is native to the Americas.

 Description

 The wingspan of E. orabilis is 46 to 56 mm.
 Both sexes are similar.
 The fore wing is black with the basal, postbasal, and postmedian areas being a cream-white color.
 A black stripe crosses through the middle of the cream-white area from the costa.
 The apical area has two creamy spots.
 The hind wing is black with cream-white basal, postbasal, and postmedian areas.
 A small red spot is present on the anal margin.
 The tails are black with yellowish tips.